Should I remortgage?

 - There may be a penalty attached to your current mortgage, such as an Early Repayment Charge (ERC).

-- It might prove move difficult to remortgage if you have a bad credit history, but there are options available.
+- It might prove difficult to remortgage if you have a bad credit history, although there are options available.